Muzaffar-Ahmad10/Asian-Resturent/README.md

   * Header Navigations Home, Menu, Gallery, Contect Us, Examples from Love Running Projects,

 ## Media
-  * pictures are taken from google images,
+  * Pictures are taken from google images,

 # Confession
-*
+**I would like to say Thank,**
+ * My mentor Mo Shami for his suggestions, feedback and Motivational support.